Imx3non/Unimelb-Projects/README.md

 # unimelb_projects
-This repo contains all the projects that I have currently done in university
+This repo contains all the projects that I have currently done at university for my Computing and Software Systems Major